usaid-cs/yesterday-i-learned/random.md

 1. Coworkers value three things: *C*ompetence, *C*haracter, and *C*onsistency.
 1. The *Guinea Worm* is a parasite that only infects humans.
 It enters through the digestive system, and reproduces by crawling out of the victim's foot.
 It will most likely be the first parasite to ever be eradicated.
 1. One day your mother put you down and never picked you up again.
-1. "Anyway" is correct, while "Anyways" is not, because of the term *adverbial genitive*.
-"Always" beat out "Alway" in the same timeline.
 1. Every girl loves to eat and travel.
 Every girl loves family and friends and, sometimes "loves" good scotch or whiskey.
 1. [POST/Redirect/GET][wikipedia 16]: by returning a 30x response in your POST, the user will be forced to GET a different page, which means the user will not be able to POST to the same page again.
 1. Caps at the ends of bike handles are supposed to prevent them from making a human sausages when it hits any part of the body.